 Let The Foundation Flourish

 Phone system, check.
-Call center, check, Credit card processing, check, Microsoft Office to G Suite, check.
+Call center, check, Credit card processing, check, Microsoft Office to Google Workspace, check.
 Servers, check.
 Network, check.
 Project management tools, check.
 Endpoint security, CRM, helpdesk, check, check, check.
 And the list goes on.
 With an extensive list of applications moved from onsite to cloud-based in a matter of months, Dwyer had to figure out an efficient and repeatable process for their digital transformation.
 “We knew where we wanted to go with Google Cloud, but we were not sure how to get there.
 Cloudbakers stepped in as a consultant, coach and team member in ways that helped us deliver value quickly to the business.
 Money well spent.
 Cloudbakers definitely helped us and continues to help us accelerate,” says William Hester, Director of IT at Dwyer.

 Moving systems to the cloud isn’t just about bringing something from one place to another.
 It’s about enhancing the performance, security, and the productivity of those that use the tools.
 After that, the real fun begins – the kind of fun that provides new insights, new revenue sources, decreased risk and infinite scale.